ivantm24/SecureSessionManagement/README.md

 # SecureSessionManagement

+The architecture breaker is in the method closeSession in the class MbSession.
+Testing was performed using Mockito and JUnit.

 The project was built in netbeans using JSF and Glashfish.
 No database was used for this implementation.

 The following users are created in the system: